 - Using terrariums, which are water efficient because they are a sealed system – evaporated water doesn’t all escape and ends up back in the soil.

-Make Earth Day a focus year-round at your business
+Make the planet a focus year-round at your business

 Most of us spend a large amount of time at work or in the office.
 Habits that employees pick up at work can ripple throughout their everyday life.
-This Earth Day, look around your workplace.
+Look around your workplace.
 What can you and your team do now or throughout the year to responsible earth citizens and environmental stewardship?
 How can you take an active role in the protection of our species?

 Not an Ambius customer?
 Give us a call at 800.581.9946 and let’s have a conversation about how we can help your business reach its wellness and sustainability goals.